DEADLINE EXTENDED: The deadline for nominations has been extended to December 11, 2017 at 10:00 AM.

 Bylaws committee | Chair, Glenn Dolphin

 The Bylaws Committee is responsible for reviewing and proposing changes to the Oregon Invasive Species Council bylaws, first adopted in 2002.
+View the most up-to-date Bylaws by clicking here.

 Legislative Committee | Chair, Rian Hooff